Home Best Vancouver Places Vancouver’s Best Shopping Districts, Malls and Markets Vancouver’s Made in the 604 Pop-Up Markets in 2026

 Made in the 604 began in 2017 as both a market and a place of connection for local businesses.
 The Website’s Blog shines a spotlight on a variety of entrepreneurs and organizations in Metro Vancouver, but the biggest part of Made in the 604 are the regular pop-up markets.

 There are two markets that run semi-regularly from the spring until late fall.
 One is on Vancouver’s Main Street at Heritage Hall and the other is in the Shipyards District in North Vancouver.
-The market also takes place at the North Shore’s Pipe Shop location every Friday from mid-May until mid-September as part of the Shipyards Night Market.
-There is a Christmas Artisan Market in North Vancouver in December too.
+The market also takes place at the North Shore’s Pipe Shop location every Friday from mid-May until mid-September.
+It happens at the same place and time as the Shipyards Night Market.

 The markets have dozens of vendors that are local, small business owners and artisans.
-No admission fee is needed to browse the markets and there are plenty of different products to admire.
+For most of the events, no admission fee is needed to browse the markets and there are plenty of different products to admire.
 You’ll find all kinds of unique and wonderful things to buy!
 And if you’re lucky, you might get a tasty food or drink sample too!

 To learn more about the market when it’s on the North Shore, see our article about North Vancouver Made in the 604 Markets.